-The CANSW follows an earlier association which was established in the late 1880s and lasted well past the 1920s.
+The CANSW follows an earlier association/s which was established in the late 1880s and lasted well past the 1920s, with some such existence known until the 1950s.
 The modern CANSW was formed by post-WWII Cornish immigrants for social and cultural activities but soon gained many members of Cornish descent (up to the 6th generation).
 Now members have a wide range of interests and reasons for belonging.

-Today, the CANSW has had activities than have covered a broad scope: Old and modern Cornish culture, migration, history, language, music, dance, food, Celtic connections, family history, Cornish heritage (in Cornwall and Australia [Stories Site]), Cornwall today, social contact, a Bi-ennial Cornish Day, and more.
+Today, the CANSW has people with interests covering a broad scope: Old and modern Cornish culture, migration, history, language, music, dance, food, Celtic connections, family history, Cornish heritage (in Cornwall and Australia [Stories Site]), Cornwall today, social contact, and more.
+Members receive 6 newsletters per year, which are also lodged as ISSN with the NSW State Library and Australian National Library, plus on NED.

 The Stories Site covers a wide range of Cornish heritage and history in NSW.